TedHusted/awake/awake.md/awake.md

 “Can we accelerate the time table for fully automating essential labor?
 We need the resources to improve readiness.”

 Kang tilts her head.
-“We could mandate fewer children per family, as China has done.”
+“China mandated fewer children per family at one time.”

 Choi leans back.
 “Yes, my esteemed colleague, but there were unintended consequences for China.
 Consequences felt to this day.
 We should let the current approach run its course. — Is there another alternative?”

 Taedong: Unit 42 can produce more units.
 The bottleneck is managing displaced workers.

 Choi sits up.
 “Could we export JuJa machines to China under our existing agreements?
 Perhaps increasing our food imports in exchange?
-Then, we could offer more workers early retirement and decrease the time table.”
+Then, we could offer more workers early retirement and modify the time table.”

 Ri frowns.
 “The JuJa are a breakthrough for the homeland.
 The Chinese could reverse engineer the technology and make their own.”

 Taedong: We are already using bots to build bots.
 It would take some time to match our efficiency.

 Kang raises a fore finger off the table.
-“There is also the software that drives the JuJa.
-I understand that it can’t be copied between devices.
-It has to be cloned directly from a master copy.”
+“The software that drives the JuJa cannot be copied between devices.
+We clone it directly from a master copy that China doesn’t have.”

 Taedong: Perhaps you would like me to schedule a meeting with the esteemed Dr. Sun to discuss the feasibility of exporting JuJa machines?